The Hobbit

+Narrative

 Characters

-Bilbo Baggins, the protagonist, is a respectable, reserved hobbit—a race resembling short humans with furry, leathery feet who live in underground houses and are mainly pastoral farmers and gardeners.
-During his adventure, Bilbo often refers to the contents of his larder at home and wishes he had more food.
-Until he finds a magic ring, he is more baggage than help.
+Bilbo Baggins, the protagonist, is a respectable, reserved and well-to-do hobbit—a race resembling short humans with furry, leathery feet who live in underground houses and are mainly farmers and gardeners.
 Gandalf, an itinerant wizard, introduces Bilbo to a company of thirteen dwarves.
-During the journey, the wizard disappears on side errands dimly hinted at, only to appear again at key moments in the story.
-Thorin Oakenshield, the proud, pompous head of the company of dwarves and heir to the destroyed dwarvish kingdom under the Lonely Mountain, makes many mistakes in his leadership, relying on Gandalf and Bilbo to get him out of trouble, but proves himself a mighty warrior.
+Thorin Oakenshield is the proud, pompous head of the company of dwarves and heir to the destroyed dwarvish kingdom under the Lonely Mountain.
 Smaug is a dragon who long ago pillaged the dwarvish kingdom of Thorin's grandfather and sleeps upon the vast treasure.

 The plot involves a host of other characters of varying importance, such as the twelve other dwarves of the company; two types of elves: both puckish and more serious warrior types; Men; man-eating trolls; boulder-throwing giants; evil cave-dwelling goblins; forest-dwelling giant spiders who can speak; immense and heroic eagles who also speak; evil wolves, or Wargs, who are allied with the goblins; Elrond the sage; Gollum, a strange creature inhabiting an underground lake; Beorn, a man who can assume bear form; and Bard the Bowman, a grim but honourable archer of Lake-town.

 Plot

-Gandalf tricks Bilbo Baggins into hosting a party for Thorin Oakenshield and his band of twelve dwarves (Dwalin, Balin, Kili, Fili, Dori, Nori, Ori, Oin, Gloin, Bifur, Bofur, and Bombur), who sing of reclaiming their ancient home, Lonely Mountain, and its vast treasure from the dragon Smaug.
-When the music ends, Gandalf unveils Thrór's map showing a secret door into the Mountain and proposes that the dumbfounded Bilbo serve as the expedition's "burglar".
-The dwarves ridicule the idea, but Bilbo, indignant, joins despite himself.
+Gandalf tricks Bilbo Baggins into hosting a party for Thorin Oakenshield and his band of twelve dwarves (Dwalin, Balin, Kili, Fili, Dori, Nori, Ori, Oin, Gloin, Bifur, Bofur and Bombur), who go over their plans to reclaim their ancient home, Lonely Mountain, and its vast treasure from the dragon Smaug.
+Gandalf unveils Thror's map showing a secret door into the Mountain and proposes that dumbfounded Bilbo should serve as the expedition's "burglar".
+The dwarves ridicule the idea, but Bilbo, indignant, sets off with them.

 The group travels into the wild.
 Gandalf saves the company from trolls and leads them to Rivendell, where Elrond reveals more secrets from the map.
 When they attempt to cross the Misty Mountains, they are caught by goblins and driven deep underground.
-Although Gandalf rescues them, Bilbo gets separated from the others as they flee the goblins.
+Although Gandalf kills the goblin king and rescues them, Bilbo gets separated from the others as they flee the goblins.
 Lost in the goblin tunnels, he stumbles across a mysterious ring and then encounters Gollum, who engages him in a game, each posing a riddle until one of them cannot solve it.
 If Bilbo wins, Gollum will show him the way out of the tunnels, but if he fails, his life will be forfeit.
-With the help of the ring, which confers invisibility, Bilbo escapes and rejoins the dwarves, improving his reputation with them.
+With the help of the ring, which confers invisibility when worn, Bilbo escapes and rejoins the dwarves, improving his reputation with them.
 The goblins and Wargs give chase, but the company are saved by eagles.
-They rest in the house of Beorn.
+They rest in the house of the skin-changer Beorn.